What Does a General Contractor Do?

 Plumber

 They must also have excellent customer service skills, as they often interact with clients when assessing their needs and providing estimates.
-Contact Plumbers Near Me for professional help.

 Plumbers must be able to diagnose and repair a wide range of plumbing issues.
 This can include repairing or replacing toilets, showers, bathtubs and sinks; installing new faucets, valves and water filters; and ensuring all piping meets local codes.
 Critical thinking and verbal communication are also important for this job, as plumbers often communicate with customers to explain the work needed and associated costs.
 Plumbers also may be exposed to bacteria and other germs when working on sewage systems, which can cause diseases such as cholera, typhoid and hepatitis.